ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT5: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).

 * OPT6: Optionally, specify possible or required payload formats for specific error cases.

+* OPT7: Optionally, specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-authorization-request}}).

 # Document Updates # {#sec-document-updates}